-NEFCU (formerly known as the Nassau Educators Federal Credit Union) has just raised the rate on its 18-month Certificate (1.75% APY).
-The Certificate requires a minimum deposit of $1k, with no stated balance cap.
+The good news is that NEFCU (the former Nassau Educators Federal Credit Union) started this week by raising the rate on its 3-year Certificate to 3.00% APY.
+The minimum deposit is $1k, with no stated balance cap.

-The 18-month Certificate is also available as an IRA (Traditional and Roth) earning the same APY, but with a lower minimum opening deposit of $500.
+The Certificate is also available as an IRA (Traditional and Roth) earning the same APY, but only requires a $500 minimum opening deposit.

-As stated on NEFCU’s FAQ page, the Early Withdrawal Penalty reads as follows:
+As stated in the Important Account Information brochure, the Early Withdrawal Penalty reads as follows:

 If the term of the Certificate is 3 years or greater,

-Headquartered in Westbury, New York, NEFCU’s field of membership (FOM) is residency based, with individuals who live, work, worship, attend school, or regularly conduct business in Nassau or Suffolk Counties (Long Island).
+Headquartered in Westbury, New York, NEFCU’s field of membership (FOM) is residency based, with individuals who live, work, or attend school in Nassau County or Suffolk County (Long Island) eligible to join.

-In addition, an existing NEFCU member can sponsor in an immediate family member (parent, child, grandparent, sibling) or any household member.
+Any existing NEFCU member can sponsor an immediate family member (parent, child, grandparent, or sibling) or any household member for NEFCU membership.

-Unlike most credit unions that have an "eligible for membership" list on their website, NEFCU has a "NOT eligible for membership" list.
+While many credit unions include an "eligible for membership" list on their website, NEFCU has a "NOT eligible for membership" list.

 Credit Union Overview

-NEFCU has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 6.24% (excellent), based on December 31, 2016 data.
-In the past year, NEFCU increased its total non-brokered deposit by $183.86 million, an excellent annual growth rate of 8.67%.
+NEFCU has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 5.51% (excellent), based on December 31, 2017 data.
+In the past year, NEFCU increased its total non-brokered deposit by $237.02 million, an excellent annual growth rate of 10.28%.
 Please refer to our financial overview of NEFCU (NCUA Charter # 2760) for more details.

 How the Certificate Compares

-When compared to the 290 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, NEFCU’s 18-Month Certificate APY currently ranks first.
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, NEFCU’s 3-year Certificate APY currently ranks first.